Adrien-Evo/full-atac/README.md

 #TODO
-Add the QC options
-Add the detection of identical input to save computing time and space
+Work on the specificites of each histone marks : Downsmalping requicrement from ENCODE WOrk on the specific of peak calling.
+Narrow or broad for different kinds of histones.
+Conditional input is tough though